sureshmelvinsigera/Operating_Systems_Project/setup-users-and-security/README.md

 ## Level Up: Test Your Script

-Hopefully you've been saving each successful command in a script file (named something like `provision.sh`).
+Hopefully, you've been saving each successful command in a script file (named something like `provision.sh`).
 To test if it works:

 - Terminate your ubuntu instance (this will delete all your existing work)
 - Launch a new instance just like the old one